romanpauk/dingo/test/matrix/README.md

   families such as parent-container and runtime regressions have one header per generated shard and share only their fixture definitions.

+The registration family uses the application-wide registration and resolution axes below.
+Invocation has callable, dependency-provisioning, registration-mode, and container axes.
+Complete behavioral scenarios use their own scenario and container axes.
+Constructor detection is a separate family with backend, detection mode, and constructor-shape axes, plus an argument-storage and conversion-category sub-matrix.
+Family-local axes do not add irrelevant dimensions to other families.

+Dependency request forms are the supported `carrier x decoration` product.
+Carriers own the C++ type shape (`T`, `T &`, `const T *`, and smart-pointer forms); decorations wrap that shape as plain, selected, or annotated requests.
+Each decoration explicitly lists the carriers and test families for which it is supported.
+Constructor detection and templated invocation cases are derived from this product, while resolved types and provisioning recipes declare the same form identities.
+The shared contract rejects missing, extra, renamed, or duplicate product cells and requires every form in each applicable family.
+Family-local compatibility still applies after that selection; for example, annotated invocation excludes hybrid containers whose compile-time binding path cannot materialize the wrapper safely.

+Dependency provisionings are exhaustive registration recipes: scope, stored type, exposed type, exact form/resolved-type/feature cases, and registration modes.
+Invocation consumes every compatible recipe through templated request policies.
+The registration family must produce a row for each `form x provisioning x resolved type x mode x container` combination, so an unrelated feature or another container cannot mask missing shared, unique, external, annotated, or keyed resolution coverage.

+Every family owns its row model and semantic sharding, but exposes the same generation contract.
+It produces source-shard descriptions, and `family.py` renders each description into a stable implementation/runner pair before grouping the files by executable.
+This keeps validation, file writing, and executable assembly consistent without forcing unrelated families into one row schema or C++ template.

 Axis members declare their required C++ includes through `headers`.
 Scenario headers belong to the feature or feature case that executes them; they are not global support code.

 ## Axes

+### Matrix Family

+- `registration`: container registration, resolution, construction, and lifetime coverage.
+- `invoke`: callable dispatch across shared dependency provisionings and containers.
+- `scenario`: complete regression and parent-container behaviors across the container implementations to which each scenario applies.
+- `constructor_detection`: constructor backend and metadata recovery coverage across constructor shapes, plus constructor-probe argument conversion selection.

 ### Feature